 Smith & Wesson and Ruger also make .22 magnum versions of these revolvers.
 I’ll be talking about those and the .22 magnum cartridge in general in the next installment of our pocket pistol series.

-Semi-Auto .22 LR Pocket Pistols
+The Best Semi-Auto 22 LR Pocket Pistols for Concealed Carry

 Okay, let’s talk about semi-automatic .22s for concealed carry.
 Back in Part 4, I mentioned that there are only two semi-auto .22s in current production that are truly pocket-sized.
 I wouldn’t call either of them ideal options for personal protection, but the better of the two by far is the Beretta 21A Bobcat.